yangjy0826/Microsoft-Q-/README.md

 </br>
 ![Pic 1](https://github.com/yangjy0826/Microsoft-Q-/blob/master/img/CPU.PNG)

-## 2 Installing Visual Studio and Setting the environment
+## 2 Installing Visual Studio and setting the environment
 Firstly download Visual Stuio 2017 from [Microsoft's official webpage](https://visualstudio.microsoft.com/downloads/), and make sure that it is the right version (2017).</br>
 During the installation, at least the `Universal Windows Platform development` and `.NET desktop development` shuld be chosen.</br>
 After the installation, it is also necessary to install another extension software [Microsoft Quantum Development Kit](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit).
 It can be finished by downloading the Q# VSIX file in the link, followed by double clicking.